 In The Twilight Zone revival, "Love is Blind", this is part of the big twist: it turns out the protagonist's wife isn't seeing another man, she's meeting with an old friend to try and decide what to get for the protagonist's birthday.
 If the stranger of the story hadn't intervened, the protagonist would have shot her.

-In another episode, Louise finds out George has been giving money and presents to the people in a certain apartment every Christmas, and wonders if he's having an affair or secret children she doesn't know about.
+Louise finds out George has been giving money and presents to the people in a certain apartment every Christmas, and wonders if he's having an affair or secret children she doesn't know about.
 It turns out he's just been anonymously helping the family who lives in his old apartment, since he remembers how hard his family had it when he was a kid.

-In yet another episode, Louise has told George she doesn't want him to work late anymore.
+Louise has told George she doesn't want him to work late anymore.
 George sneaks in from working late and is fact building another store.
 When caught by Louise, he lets her think that he's having an affair rather than working so much.

-And another has her catching him in a hotel room with another woman.
+Louise catches George in a hotel room with another woman.
 It's a long story, but it's completely innocent.
 However, when he tells her that there's nothing going on between him and the woman, she believes him instantly because she notices that he doesn't display the physical tic that usually tips her off to when he's lying.

 On Parks and Recreation, Ann thinks Chris is cheating because he's so distant, so Leslie investigates.
 It turns out he's not cheating.
 He's distant because he dumped her a week earlier.